From the Founder, Brian Mazza 4/13

 The real ones.

-If you were gone tomorrow, could you honestly say:
+If you were to die tomorrow, could you honestly say to yourself:

 You can build a business and still be absent.